More storms take aim at central US, where many are digging out from tornado damage

 Thunderstorms with potentially damaging winds were forecast for a region stretching from northeast Colorado to central Texas.

-And tornadoes will again be a threat particularly from central Kansas to Oklahoma, according to the National Weather Service.
+And tornadoes will again be a threat particularly from central Kansas to Oklahoma, according to the weather service.

 Meanwhile, triple-digit temperatures were forecast for parts of south Texas with the potential to break daily records.
 The hot, dry air also sets the stage for critical wildfire conditions through early this week in southern New Mexico and West Texas.